exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 and we're now relying on quite a few dependencies to run the project.

-The first thing I needed to do was add one more dev dependency to our package.json file, as well as an entrypoint to the OWASP call:
+The first thing I needed to do was add one more dev dependency to our package.json file, as well as an entrypoint to the OWASP call, which I've summarized here:

 ```
 # /package.json